Adroiti/docs-for-code-review-tools/TSLint/no-this-assignment.md

 Disallows unnecessary references to `this`.

-Rationale: Assigning a variable to `this` instead of properly using arrow lambdas may be a symptom of pre-ES6 practices or not manging scope well.
+Rationale: Assigning a variable to `this` instead of properly using arrow lambdas may be a symptom of pre-ES6 practices or not managing scope well.

 ## Further Reading